Introduction of 353 BNS

 Bharatiya Nyaya Sanhita Section 353

-Sub-Section | Offense Description | Punishment | Cognizable/Non-Cognizable | Bailable/Non-Bailable | Trial By |
+Sub-Section | Offense Description | Punishment | Cognizable / Non-Cognizable | Bailable / Non-Bailable | Trial By |

 ---|---|---|---|---|---|

-353(1) | False statements causing mutiny or public fear | Up to 3 years, fine, or both | Non-Cognizable | Non-Bailable | Any Magistrate |
+353(1) | False statements causing mutiny or public fear. | Imprisonment up to 3 years, fine, or both. | Non-Cognizable | Non-Bailable | Any Magistrate |

-353(2) | Statements inciting enmity or hatred | Up to 3 years, fine, or both | Cognizable | Bailable | Any Magistrate |
+353(2) | Statements inciting enmity or hatred between groups. | Imprisonment up to 3 years, fine, or both. | Cognizable | Bailable | Any Magistrate |

-353(3) | Offenses in places of worship or religious gatherings | Up to 5 years and fine | Cognizable | Non-Bailable | Court of Session |
+353(3) | Offenses committed in places of worship or religious gatherings. | Imprisonment up to 5 years and fine. | Cognizable | Non-Bailable | Court of Session |

 BNS Section 353 FAQs